biganton/reservation-app/README.md

 ## Security

 The system does not allow any data to be deleted from the database.
+There are also implemented triggers which check whether certain data can be added to the database.
+A check constraint has also been added to the phone_number field to ensure that it is unique and contains 9 digits

 ## Code